rstudio/education.rstudio.com/content/blog/2020-02-14-introduction-to-machine-learning-with-the-tidyverse/index.markdown

 > 🔗 https://conf20-intro-ml.netlify.com/ <br>
 > <i class="fab fa-creative-commons fa-fw"></i> [License: CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode)

 At [rstudio::conf(2020)](https://rstd.io/conf) in January, I was lucky to lead a new two-day workshop called "Introduction to Machine Learning with the Tidyverse."
 This workshop was designed for learners who are comfortable using R and the [tidyverse](https://www.tidyverse.org/), and curious to learn how to use these tools to do machine learning using the modern suite of R packages called [tidymodels](https://github.com/tidymodels).
-If you just read that last sentence and don't yet know the word "tidymodels" yet, it is a collection of modeling packages that, like the tidyverse, have a consistent API and are designed to work together specifically to support the activities of a human doing predictive modeling (also known as [machine learning](https://sebastianraschka.com/Articles/2014_intro_supervised_learning.html#machine-learning-and-pattern-classification)).
+If you just read that last sentence and don't yet know the word "tidymodels" yet, it is a collection of modeling packages that, like the tidyverse, have a consistent API and are designed to work together specifically to support the activities of a human doing predictive modeling (which includes [machine learning](https://sebastianraschka.com/Articles/2014_intro_supervised_learning.html#machine-learning-and-pattern-classification)).

 If you have heard or used the [caret](https://cran.r-project.org/web/packages/caret/caret.pdf) package, tidymodels is its successor.
 The development of tidymodels is supported by [RStudio](https://rstudio.com/), and the team is led by [Max Kuhn](https://twitter.com/topepos), the author of [caret](https://cran.r-project.org/web/packages/caret/caret.pdf), [Cubist](https://cran.r-project.org/web/packages/Cubist/index.html), [C50](https://cran.r-project.org/web/packages/C50/C50.pdf) and other R packages for predictive modeling.
 Max has offered an [Applied Machine Learning workshop](https://github.com/tidymodels/aml-training) for several years now, but we have not yet attempted to teach tidymodels to a beginner audience.
 Until now! 🎉